forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 * Any method targeted during invocation

 #### Definition

-UnusedMethodRule uses sources like ApexFlsViolationRule does, but the UnusedMethodRule sinks are different.
-Instead of seeking DML operations that occur in the course of a path, UnusedMethodsRule sinks track all method invocations that occur on that path and use that information to identify methods that are never invoked.
+RemoveUnusedMethod uses sources like ApexFlsViolationRule does, but the RemoveUnusedMethod sinks are different.
+Instead of seeking DML operations that occur in the course of a path, RemoveUnusedMethod sinks track all method invocations that occur on that path and use that information to identify methods that are never invoked.

-#### Interpreting UnusedMethodRule Results
+#### Interpreting RemoveUnusedMethod Results

 Match any violation message that you receive with this case to understand more about the violation.